Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietnamPlusVietnamPlus09/01/2025

-Existing for 143 years, the Nguyen Dynasty left on Hue a huge amount of heritage including a system of citadels, mausoleums, temples with many unique types of wooden architecture in terms of historical and cultural value.
+Existing for 143 years, the Nguyen Dynasty left on Hue a huge amount of heritage including a system of citadels, mausoleums, temples with many unique types of wooden architecture of historical and cultural value.

 Thừa Thiên-Huế: Nỗ lực bảo tồn Quần thể di tích Cố đô Huế ảnh 1 The Imperial Citadel (Hue Imperial City) is always the main attraction for tourists whenever they set foot in the ancient capital.
 (Photo: Hoang Hung/VNA)